Vidya-Vijay/SQL-Projects/README.md

 FROM product
 JOIN supplier ON product.Supplier_ID = supplier.Supplier_ID;
 ```

-## 🚀 Next Steps
-- 🛠️ Improve query optimization.
-- 📈 Integrate the database with a web-based dashboard.
-- 🔍 Perform data analysis for better production insights.

 ## 📜 License
 This project is licensed under the **Apache License 2.0** – you may use, modify, and distribute it under the terms outlined in the license.